EvoCharge

 E08

-Charger shows E08 and stops charging; may occur when multiple loads are running in the home.
+Charger displays E08 and stops charging; this may occur when multiple loads are active in the home.

 Overcurrent / Output Overload Fault